 The trustees are responsible for the operation of PSBS.
 The trustees keep themselves informed on superannuation issues and industry practices through updates from the Northern Territory Superannuation Office, the PSBS investment consultants, industry memberships and their own resources.

 Investments

-The 2021-22 investment returns for PSBS was -8.90%.
-This was applied to the accounts of the nine contributing members and one member who is entitled to but is yet to commence a pension.
+The 2022-23 investment return for the PSBS fund was 7.53%.
+This was applied to the accounts of the five contributing members and two members who are entitled to but are yet to commence a pension.